wrld3d/wrld.js/example/README.md

 1. Log into your WRLD account and select 'Places Designer'.

-2. In the Places Designer select 'New Places Collection'.
-Give it a title and add it to the app you want to associate it with.

-3. Select 'Upload New Collection'.
+2. Select 'Upload New Collection'.
 Drag the poi-examples.csv provided, or your own .csv, into the upload box.

+3. Click the edit button on your POI collection, click 'Add An App' and select the app you want to associate it with.

 4. Done!